 - when appropriate, include the name of the speaker

 If you want to create a transcript yourself, all you need is a basic text editor.
 If you are not a trained transcriptionist, this process will take longer than you think but for shorter videos is a very manageable task.
 You can also hire transcription services for this.
 Typical rates vary from $60 to $100 per hour of video/audio.
-For a list of providers please contact email@example.com.
+The Captioning Convenience Contract has a list of vendors that the university has negotiated prices for services.
 For best practices in creating transcripts and captions, follow the links at the end of this document for Best Practices.

 Creating the Time Stamped Transcript

 This process can be done manually with specialized software or it can purchased through third-party vendors.
-For a list of providers please contact firstname.lastname@example.org.
 The end result of this process is a caption file that needs to be incorporated back into the multimedia presentation.

 Incorporating The Caption File into the Multimedia

 This process is as varied as the number of multimedia formats and players that are out there.
-If your multimedia is being delivered through a delivery system (i.e. Mediasite) often all you have to do is upload the caption file to the server.
+If your multimedia is being delivered through a delivery system (e.g. Panopto) often all you have to do is upload the caption file to the server.
 If you are using a custom media player, you will need to upload the caption file to the same location as your video and tell the player, often through a configuration file, that the caption file is present.
-For specific questions regarding how to incorporate your caption file with your multimedia, please contact email@example.com.

 If your video is delivered through YouTube, including the NC State YouTube Channel, all you need to do is provide the transcript of your video.
 YouTube has the technology built into it to automatically synchronize your transcript with the video.
 When submitting a video to University Communications for the NC State YouTube channel, you will need to also submit a transcript of your video.
-For further information on captions and YouTube, read the following information from Google
+For further information on captions and YouTube, read the following Add Your Own Subtitles & Closed Captions information from Google.

-YouTube also has technology to automatically create captions by using speech recognition technology, but again, the results will not be accurate enough to be used as captions without first doing a lot of editing.
+YouTube also has technology to automatically create captions by using speech recognition technology, but again, the results will not be accurate enough to be used as captions without first editing.

 Providing Captions for Live Events